Gluten Free Biscotti

 - Feel free to add a few ounces of your favorite add-ins.
 You may also vary the type of nuts used.
 We love the combinations of almond/cranberry, pistachio/cherry and hazelnut/chocolate.

-This recipe is an adaptation of Maria Vannelli’s Almond Biscotti recipe, which you can find at shelovesbiscotti.com.
+This recipe is an adaptation of Maria Vannelli’s Almond Biscotti recipe.
 She was gracious enough to share her Italian family’s recipe with her readers.
 What changes did we make?
 We used Flour Farm Organic Gluten Free Flour Blend for starters!
 Also, we downplayed the sweetness of the original recipe by substituting coconut sugar for the granulated sugar, used a bit more avocado oil instead of olive oil, and balanced out the flavors of vanilla and almond.
 We hope you enjoy the result as much as we do with our morning almond coffee.

-Please let us know how this recipe worked for you!
-Leave a comment in the section provided below the recipe.
+Please let us know how this gluten free Biscotti recipe worked for you!
+Rate and leave a comment in the section provided below the recipe.
 We love to hear from you!

 Peace & LOVE – Teri